LEARNAcademy/syllabus/ruby/hashes.md

 ```

 ## Interacting with Ruby Hashes
-Accessing a value from the hash:
+Accessing a value from the hash with a symbol:

 ```ruby
 > shopping_cart[:granola]